ksator/continuous-integration-with-python/README.md

 ## Requirements:

+#### Pytest
+Pytest is a testing tool for python.
-#### To test your python code locally using pytest:
+To test yourself your python code locally using pytest, you first need to install it:
 ```
 sudo pip install pytest pytest-cov coveralls
 ```
-Actually, coveralls installation is not required locally.
-It is used by Travis CI  to push coverage report to the Coveralls service.
+Actually, coveralls installation is not required locally. coveralls is used by Travis CI to push coverage report to the Coveralls service.

 #### Travis CI:
 https://travis-ci.com/